-- our expectations with respect to the potential impacts the sale of our commercial business to Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC, which we refer collectively as Alcon, will have on our business, results of operations and financial condition; - our expectations with respect to, and the amount of, future milestone payments we may receive from Alcon in connection with the sale of our commercial business; - our expectations with respect to our dependency on and potential advantages of KPI-012, our product candidate for the treatment of persistent corneal epithelial defects, or PCED; - our expectations with respect to the potential financial impact, synergies, growth prospects and benefits of our acquisition of Combangio, Inc., or Combangio, or the Combangio Acquisition, including our expectations with respect to, and the amount of, future milestone payments we may pay in connection with the Combangio Acquisition; - our development efforts for KPI-012 and our ability to discover and develop new programs and product candidates; - the timing, progress and results of clinical trials for KPI-012, including statements regarding the timing of initiation and completion of clinical trials, dosing of subjects and the period during which the results of the trials will become available; - the timing, scope and likelihood of regulatory filings, including the filing of any biologics license applications for KPI-012 and any other product candidate we may develop in the future; - our ability to obtain regulatory approvals for KPI-012; - our commercialization, marketing and manufacturing capabilities and strategy for KPI-012, if approved; - our estimates regarding potential future revenue from sales of KPI-012, if approved; - our ability to negotiate, secure and maintain adequate pricing, coverage and reimbursement terms and processes on a timely basis, or at all, with third-party payors for KPI-012, if approved; - the rate and degree of market acceptance and clinical utility of KPI-012 and our estimates regarding the market opportunity for KPI-012, if approved; - plans to pursue the development of KPI-012 for indications in addition to PCED;
+- our expectations with respect to the potential impacts the sale of our commercial business to Alcon Pharmaceuticals Ltd. and Alcon Vision, LLC, which we refer collectively as Alcon, will have on our business, results of operations and financial condition; - our expectations with respect to, and the amount of, future milestone payments we may receive from Alcon in connection with the sale of our commercial business: - our expectations with respect to our dependency on and potential advantages of KPI-012, our product candidate for the treatment of persistent corneal epithelial defects, or PCED; - our expectations with respect to the potential financial impact, synergies, growth prospects and benefits of our acquisition of Combangio, Inc., or Combangio, or the Combangio Acquisition, including our expectations with respect to, and the amount of, future milestone payments we may pay in connection with the Combangio Acquisition; - our development efforts for KPI-012 and our ability to discover and develop new programs and product candidates; - the timing, progress and results of clinical trials for KPI-012, including statements regarding the timing of initiation and completion of clinical trials, dosing of subjects and the period during which the results of the trials will become available; - the timing, scope and likelihood of regulatory filings, including the filing of any biologics license applications for KPI-012 and any other product candidate we may develop in the future; - our ability to obtain regulatory approvals for KPI-012; - our commercialization, marketing and manufacturing capabilities and strategy for KPI-012, if approved; - our estimates regarding potential future revenue from sales of KPI-012, if approved; - our ability to negotiate, secure and maintain adequate pricing, coverage and reimbursement terms and processes on a timely basis, or at all, with third-party payors for KPI-012, if approved; - the rate and degree of market acceptance and clinical utility of KPI-012 and our estimates regarding the market opportunity for KPI-012, if approved; - plans to pursue the development of KPI-012 for indications in addition to PCED, including Limbal Stem Cell Deficiency;

-- our expectations with respect to our determination to cease the development of our preclinical pipeline programs that are unrelated to our mesenchymal stem cell secretome, or MSC-S, platform; - the timing, progress and results of preclinical studies for our KPI-014 program; - our expectations regarding our ability to fund our operating expenses, lease and debt service obligations, and capital expenditure requirements with our cash on hand; - our expectations regarding the potential benefits of the award from the California Institute for Regenerative Medicine; - our expectations regarding our ability to comply with the covenants under our loan agreement; - our intellectual property position, including intellectual property acquired in the Combangio Acquisition; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and needs for additional financing; - the impact of government laws and regulations; - our competitive position; - developments relating to our competitors and our industry; - our ability to maintain and establish collaborations or obtain additional funding; - our business and business relationships, including with employees and suppliers; - our anticipated annualized reduction in operating expenses associated with our workforce reduction announced in July 2022; and - the impact of COVID-19 on our business and operations.
+- our expectations with respect to our determination to cease the development of our preclinical pipeline programs that are unrelated to our mesenchymal stem cell secretome, or MSC-S, platform; - the timing, progress and results of preclinical studies for our KPI-014 program; - our expectations regarding our ability to fund our operating expenses, lease and debt service obligations, and capital expenditure requirements with our cash on hand; - our expectations regarding our ability to achieve the specified milestones under our award from the California Institute for Regenerative Medicine, or CIRM, and obtain the full funding under the CIRM Award; - our expectations regarding our ability to comply with the covenants under our loan agreement; - our intellectual property position, including intellectual property acquired in the Combangio Acquisition; - our ability to identify additional products, product candidates or technologies with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding expenses, future revenue, timing of any future revenue, capital requirements and needs for additional financing; - the impact of government laws and regulations; - our competitive position; - developments relating to our competitors and our industry; - our ability to maintain and establish collaborations or obtain additional funding; - our business and business relationships, including with employees and suppliers; - our anticipated annualized reduction in operating expenses associated with our workforce reduction completed during the second half of 2022; and - the impact of COVID-19 on our business and operations.